jeffellin/teleport-istio/SOCK-SHOP-DEMO.md

 ## Quick Reference: Verification Commands

-Here are the key commands for verifying the integration (use after deployment):
+Here are the key commands for verifying the integration (use after deployment).

 ```bash
 # Set pod name variable